 - Enlargement of the heart.
-Increased blood flow through the heart forces it to work harder than normal, causing it to enlarge.
+Increased blood flow through the heart forces it to work harder than normal, causing it to become larger.

 - Heart failure.
-Untreated, atrioventricular canal defect usually results in the heart's inability to pump enough blood to meet the body's needs.
+Untreated, atrioventricular canal defect usually makes the heart unable to pump enough blood to meet the body's needs.

 - Irregular heart rhythms